Man, 84, killed as car hits tree brought down by Storm Isha

 Andy Smith, operations director at SSEN Distribution, said: “From first light this morning, our teams have been carrying out line patrols to assess the full extent of any damage to our network.

-“This work will continue through the day, enabling us to target our repairs in the right location and provide our customers with estimated restoration times.
-The latest information will be displayed on our power track app.
+“This work will continue through the day, enabling us to target our repairs in the right location and provide our customers with estimated restoration times.”

-“We’re working closely with resilience partners to support our customers’ welfare.
-I’d also encourage anyone who may need additional support to contact our dedicated teams on our power cut helpline, 105.”

-A spokersperson said on Monday morning: “The storm has affected 53,881 of our customers across central and southern Scotland, with power restored to 42,151 customers so far.
+A spokesperson said on Monday: “The storm has affected 62,000 of our customers across central and southern Scotland, with power restored to 55,500 customers so far.

 A rare red “danger to life” warning of wind was in force in northern Scotland until 5am on Monday, while an amber warning of wind for the whole country was lifted at 6am.